 Colony Survival offers a unique approach to managing colonies and constructing bases, all while maintaining the enjoyable core gameplay loop that fans adore, unlike Dwarf Fortress.

 For one, it’s played from a first-person perspective.
-And second, it incorporates elements of crafting and discovery, making it play a lot closer to games like Minecraft.
+And second, it incorporates components of crafting and discovery, making it play a lot closer to games like Minecraft.

-Beginning with a tiny settlement, you’ll expand until you have a flourishing group of inhabitants with various vocations and access to ever-progressing technology.
+Beginning with a tiny settlement, you’ll expand until you have a thriving group of inhabitants with various vocations and access to ever-advancing technology.

 Odd Realm